Terminology

 - A Contributor is anyone who is required to provide consent of their information on the FAFSA form.
 This always includes the student, but may also include the student’s spouse, Parent, Other Parent, or Preparer.

-- A Student Aid Report (SAR), which summarizes the information you provided on your FAFSA, which includes your EFC and your estimated aid eligibility will now be referred to as the FAFSA Submission Summary.
+- FAFSA Submission Summary summarizes the information you provided on your FAFSA, which includes your SAI and your estimated aid eligibility.

 - Student and parent(s) must have an FSA ID.